Mercedes-Benz CLS Coupe (2018 - ) review

 How reliable is it?

 The CLS is a new model, so no data yet exists for how reliable it is.
-Data from Warranty Direct doesn’t paint a particularly rosy picture for Mercedes as a brand, with below average reliability among other manufacturers, based on historic performance.
-It’s slightly better in the more-recent 2017 Vehicle Dependability Study, conducted by JD Power, in which Mercedes performed a little better than the industry average.
-We’re hopeful the new CLS will continue the improvement.
+Data from Warranty Direct doesn’t paint a particularly rosy picture for Mercedes as a brand, with below-average reliability among other manufacturers, based on historic performance.
+It’s slightly better in the more-recent 2018 Vehicle Dependability Study, conducted by JD Power, in which Mercedes performed a little better than the industry average.

 How safe is it?